 He says that, these days, it’s easier than ever to entertain yourself with video games and books and shit other people create, so why would you go about trying to make your own art when you don’t even enjoy it?

-I wanted to mention that what’s weird about this particular Walk & Talk is that there’s this whole depressing subtext to it.
 We’re walking through the old downtown of Lubbock where the buildings are tall and there looks like there should be some hustle and bustle.
 But it’s depressing precisely because there is none of that.
 There are no people out, except for a few homeless men, and the shops are all abandoned and their windows broken.
 It looks like some post-apocalyptic scene.

 Kev explains that the downtown hit its heyday in fifties.
 Real estate developers came in and suburbanized the city and the whole population moved southwest, out of main city area.
 I heard my uncle once describe Lubbock as a sand dune that slowly moves toward Mexico.
 People are just forgetting about the old main drag.